qifun/json-stream/README.md

 trace(duplicatedData.message);
 ```

-The above example may be written in others languages, too.
+The above example may be written in languages other than Haxe, too.

 ### Statically-typed Serialization / Deserialization